E-xyza/zigler/guides/03-allocators.md

 ## Wide Alignment Allocator

 Zigler provides a `wide_alignment_allocator` which allows you to allocate memory ranges that have a higher alignment than the maximum alignment for builtin types.

-> ### memory penalty {: .warning }
+> ### memory penalty {: .warning}
 >
-> Note that using this allocator comes with a memory penalty, so use as a general allocator
+> Note that using this allocator comes with a memory penalty, so use as a general allocator is not
-> is not recommended.
+> recommended.

 ```elixir
 ~Z"""